tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger.md

 **Host URL issues:**

 Another reason requests might be rejected is due to the host from your test server.
 Some APIs (like Aeris Weather) require you to create an App ID that's based on the host URL where you'll be executing requests.
 If the host URL you registered is `http://mysite.com` but you're submitting the test from `https://editor.swagger.io/`, the API server will reject the requests.

+## Embedding Swagger UI within an existing site

+In addition to publishing your Swagger UI output as a [standalone site](https://idratherbewriting.com/learnapidoc/assets/files/swagger/), you can also [embed the Swagger file within an existing site](pubapis_swagger_demo.html).
+Since the Swagger UI site is responsive, it resizes well to fit into most any space.